DaanDeMeyer/reproc/README.md

 This is a valid approach when you want to write to stdin and read from stdout in parallel.

-Look at the [background](reproc++/examples/background.cpp) examples to see an example of how to work with reproc from multiple threads.
+Look at the [background](reproc++/examples/background.cpp) example for more information on how to work with reproc from multiple threads.

 ## Gotchas